 Hopelessly addicted to their habits of exploitation, dominance and repression, Europeans, (themselves divided into their own feuding ethnicities, religions, and colonies-to-be-states), still somehow went about doing in the New World what they did best: living off the resources of others.
 Systematically enacting a largely uncoordinated policy of bait-and-switch and playing-off Native American tribes against each other, Europeans eventually succeeded in driving the natives from their land, and in some cases, let’s admit, out-right exterminated them.

-So speaking as Obama, with the Eastern half of America under European domination, along with their institution of indentured servitude mutated to race-based slavery, their child laborers, witch trials, second-class treatment of women, and Christian fundamentalism —the pious hallmark of white oppressors, particularly in the New World— there arose a mighty new nation, a “New Europe” if you will, made up of thirteen colonies, the goal of which was to first serve the economic demands of their masters in continental Europe, but also themselves.
+So thinking as Obama, with the eastern half of the New World under European domination, along with their institution of indentured servitude having mutated into race-based slavery, their child laborers, witch trials, second-class treatment of women, and Christian fundamentalism —the pious hallmark of white oppressors, particularly in the New World— there arose a mighty new nation, a “New Europe” if you will, made up of thirteen colonies, the goal of which was to first serve the economic demands of their masters in continental Europe, but also themselves.

-In fact, it eventually became evident that the vast natural resources of the New World were such that the fractured future nation could sustain itself and be better off without England’s involvement…and onerous taxation.
-In fact, the onerous taxes of the British were such that they eventually pushed us capitalists here to do what money-grubbing capitalists do: escape; abscond; break “free.”
+In fact, it eventually became evident that the vast natural resources of the New World were such that the fractured future nation could sustain itself and be better off without England’s involvement, particularly its onerous taxation.
+In fact, the onerous taxes of the British were such that they eventually pushed us capitalists here to do what money-grubbing capitalists do: escape; abscond; break “free”.

 Obama, the Constitution, and Social Darwinism: